VytorCalixto/Apollo/README.md

 * Edit Json inside Apollo
 * Set folders where Apollo will monitor your musics.
 If you add something new, it'll know
 * Organize your musical library
-* If you imported a new library, show which tracks/albums are missing and let you (if possible) download them
+* If you have imported a new library, show which tracks/albums are missing and let you (if possible) download them
-* Export folders as a Apollo library (json file)
+* Export folders as an Apollo library (json file)